wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/f. [Node deployment] [macOS] docker /lesson.md

 - A configuration file;
 - The blockchain copy.

-Within this lesson, we are going to work with the configuration file of the node.
+Within this chapter, we are going to work with the configuration file of the node.
-In the [next lesson](), we will talk about node synchronization with the Waves blockchain.
+In the [next chapter](#synchronization), we will talk about node synchronization with the Waves blockchain.

 A configuration file is a way of setting up instructions on how a node should work.